kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 {% endprism %}
 Bind the jQuery `click` method to the button we just added and have it run a callback function when it's clicked.
 The function will run the `load`-based code in the previous example.
 <a name="jquery-reusable-button-code"></a>
-<h5 class="h5-guide">Create reusable code for multiple buttons with $.load</h5>
+<h5 class="h5-guide">Create reusable code for multiple buttons with .load</h5>
 We used [plain JavaScript to create separate buttons to "AJAX in" different content](#multiple-ajax-buttons "Go to "Multiple buttons with AJAX functionality").
-But [using plain JavaScript to create a shared function to load in content](#reusable-button-code "Go to "Create reusable code for multiple buttons") was more efficient.
+But [using plain JavaScript to create a shared function to load in content](#reusable-button-code "Go to "Create reusable code for multiple buttons") was more efficient (<a href="/samples/ajax-tutorial-samples/sample14/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample14/index.html -->
 <!-- add two <button> tags directly above <div id="textTarget"> -->